dsl-logo

 When asked about what the RBA will do following the April interest rate pause, younger Australians were more optimistic than other age groups.

-Only eight per cent of 18-30s think the RBA will raise rates by smaller percentage points in the next few months, compared with:
+Only 8% of 18-30s think the RBA will raise rates by smaller percentage points in the next few months, compared with:

 What do you think about the Reserve Bank's decision to put interest rates on hold on 4 April?
 By age.

-By State, more respondents from South Australia think rates will continue to rise than any other State, with 30 per cent thinking April was an anomaly and 26 per cent thinking rates will continue to rise in smaller percentage points over the next few months.
-The same amount of Victoria and Queensland respondents (18 per cent) agree that the April hold is a sign that rates will start to come down towards the end of the year.
+By state, more respondents from South Australia think rates will continue to rise than any other state, with 30% thinking April was an anomaly and 26% thinking rates will continue to rise in smaller percentage points over the next few months.
+The same amount of Victoria and Queensland respondents (18%) agree that the April hold is a sign that rates will start to come down towards the end of the year.
 This is followed by:

 • 11% of Western Australians